Logo Futurismo

 Mark Carwardine – Handbook of Whales, Dolphins and Porpoises – A blue whale

 • Sei whale: Literature suggests this species can reach up to 60 km/h in high-speed bursts!
-Most sources, however, point towards a more conservative estimate of 55 km/h (which is still incredibly fast), with cruising speeds that can reach 25 km/h.
+Most sources, however, point to a more conservative estimate of 55 km/h (which is still incredibly fast), with a cruising speed of up to 25 km/h.
 These speeds allow this whale to outpace any potential predators, such as killer whales!

 • Blue whale: The largest animal to have ever lived, this species can reach speeds of 35 km/h, with literature even proposing that blue whales can attain bursts of up to 50 km/h!
-On the other hand, they usually cruise at 3-6 km/h, although they can travel at a sustained pace of 20 km/h.
+On the other hand, they usually cruise at 3-6 km/h, though they can sustain 20 km/h.

 • Fin whale: This species can reach bursts of speed of around 37-45 km/h!
-Thanks to its highly streamlined body, it can also reach cruising speeds of 30 km/h, which might be the fastest sustained travel pace of all baleen whales!
+Its streamlined body enables cruising speeds of 30 km/h, likely the fastest sustained pace among baleen whales.

 Fastest Toothed Whales

-Unlike baleen whales, which filter-feed on large and dense clusters of small prey items, such as krill, toothed whales hunt their food, typically one prey item at a time.
-To complete this, they also need to be able to reach high speeds and have excellent maneuverability underwater.
+Unlike baleen whales, which filter-feed on large, dense clusters of small prey, such as krill, toothed whales hunt their food, typically one prey item at a time.
+To complete this, they also need to reach high speeds and exhibit excellent underwater maneuverability.

 Mark Carwardine – Handbook of Whales, Dolphins and Porpoises – Type D killer whales

 • Common dolphin: This relatively small cetacean can reach speeds of up to 60 km/h in short bursts!
-It is one of the most commonly studied species of marine mammal, and the literature suggests that these animals cruise at speeds ranging from 6 to 20 km/h.
+It is one of the most commonly studied marine mammal species, and the literature suggests that these animals cruise at speeds of 6-20 km/h.

-• Killer whale: The apex predator of the ocean, this species of the dolphin family can reach incredible speeds of 55 km/h!
-It is truly built to hunt.
-Although they travel at speeds of 5-10 km/h, these relentless animals can maintain speeds of 45 km/h when chasing prey.
+• Killer whale: The apex predator of the ocean, this species of the dolphin family can reach speeds of up to 55 km/h!
+Its anatomy truly enables it to hunt.
+Although they travel at 5-10 km/h, these relentless animals can reach 45 km/h when chasing prey.

 • Dall’s porpoise: A keen bowrider, this animal can attain bursts of around 55 km/h, with sustained speeds of up to 20 km/h when riding the pressure waves formed by boats.